-I. Narrative Description of Proposed Field School

-Learning Site Rationale: A description of the Field School learning site, along with a rationale for the learning site as a destination for an immersive educational experience.
+- Narrative description of proposed Discovery Field School, including: - a.
+Learning site rationale: A description of the field school learning site, along with a rationale for the learning site as a destination for an immersive educational experience.
 The learning site rationale should also include a description and explanation of student activities at the learning site, along with an explanation for the chosen duration of the travel experience.

-Community Partner Rationale: A description of Field School community partner(s), with an explanation of the partner's relevance to the Field School, commitment to coordinate and collaborate with the Field School, and likelihood of engaging in a sustained relationship with the Field School.

-Student Learning Objectives: A description of the primary learning objectives for students who participate in the Field School.

-Documentation: A description of the form of documentation (e.g., performance, podcasts, videos, blogs, website, publication and performance) that the Field School will produce, which can be featured on the Discovery website.

-Course Requirements: A description of the pre and post travel assignments, with an explanation of how the assignments will facilitate connections between the learning site and course objectives.

-Faculty Leader Biography: A description of the Field School leader's professional background, with an explanation of what makes them uniquely qualified to lead the proposed Field School.

-II.
-Itinerary

-A draft itinerary chronicling the order of activities at the Field School learning site.

-III.
-Itemized Budget

-An estimated cost of transportation to, from, and at the learning site; cost of food and lodging; and fees for learning experiences/excursions.
-The budget should also include estimated costs for associated administrative fees and/or honoraria for community partners.

-IV.
-Letter of Commitment from Community Partner(s)

-A letter from community partners attesting to their willingness to coordinate and collaborate with the Field School on a multi-year basis.

-V. Letter of Administrative Support from Department Chairperson

-A letter of support from the chairperson of the Faculty Leader's department attesting to the department's willingness to provide administrative support for the Field School through the department's course enrollment manager and fiscal officer.
-Field Schools do not count toward a faculty member's regular course load.
-The stipend constitutes compensation for the additional one-credit course, with the usual two courses a semester maintained.

-VI.
-University Conduct and Liability Rules

-Faculty leading Field Schools must ensure that all participating students review and sign Conduct Expectation and Travel Liability forms, which GAH will provide.

-All proposals must be submitted online, where you will be guided through the submission process for your proposal type.
-For more information, please visit the Funding Opportunities page on our site, globalartsandhumanities.osu. edu.

-Call for Proposals issued:

-Deadline for proposals:

-Target dates for decisions:

-Dec.
-3, 2018

-All proposals must be submitted online, where you will be guided through the submission process for your proposal type.
-For more information, please visit the Funding Opportunities page on our site, globalartsandhumanities.osu.edu.
+- b.
+Community partner rationale: A description of field school community partner(s), with an explanation of the partner's relevance to the field school, commitment to coordinate and collaborate with the field school and likelihood of engaging in a sustained relationship with the field school. - c.
+Student learning objectives: A description of the primary learning objectives for students who participate in the field school. - d.
+Documentation: A description of the form of documentation (e.g., performance, podcasts, videos, blogs, website, publication and performance) that the field school will produce, which can be featured on the GAHDT website. - e.
+Course requirements: A description of the pre- and post-travel assignments, with an explanation of how the assignments will facilitate connections between the learning site and course objectives. - f.
+Faculty leader biography: A description of the field school leader's professional background, with an explanation of what makes them uniquely qualified to lead the proposed field school. - g.
+Itinerary: A draft itinerary chronicling the order of activities at the field school learning site. - 2.
+Itemized budget: An estimated cost of transportation to, from and at the learning site; cost of food and lodging; and fees for learning experiences/excursions.
+The budget should also include estimated costs for associated administrative fees and/or honoraria for community partners. - 3.
+Letter of commitment from community partner(s): A letter from community partners attesting to their willingness to coordinate and collaborate with the field school on a multi-year basis. - 4.
+Letter of administrative support from department chairperson: A letter of support from the chairperson of the faculty leader's department attesting to the department's willingness to provide administrative support for the field school through the department's course enrollment manager and fiscal officer.
+Field schools do not count toward a faculty member's regular course load.
+The stipend constitutes compensation for the additional one-credit course with the usual semester course load maintained. - 5.
+University conduct and liability rules: Faculty leading field schools must ensure that all participating students review and sign Conduct Expectation and Travel Liability forms, which the GAHDT will provide.